2021 ICNC Moderated Online Course Assessment

-ICNC offered the moderated online course “People Power: The Strategic Dynamics of Civil Resistance” which took place from October 1 to November 20, 2020.
-This was the ninth year that ICNC has run this course.
+ICNC offered the moderated online course “People Power: The Strategic Dynamics of Civil Resistance” which took place from October 1 to November 18, 2021.
+This was the tenth year that ICNC has run this course.

 Applications, Admission and Course Participants

-The 66 accepted applicants came from a wide range of backgrounds and countries, as shown in the graphs below.
-The largest number of participants came from Europe with 20, followed by North America with 19.
-South Asia and Southeast Asia had 9 participants combined, while Africa and South America & the Caribbean each had 7 participants.
-The Middle East and Oceania each had 2 participants.
+The 57 accepted applicants came from a wide range of backgrounds and countries, as shown in the graphs below.
+The largest number of participants came from Sub-Saharan Africa with 14, the Americas with 12.
+East and Southeast Asia had 11 participants combined, while Europe had 9 participants.
+Central and South Asia had 7 participants combined.
+The Middle East also had 7 participants and Oceania had 1.
 Below is a visual breakdown per region.

 The accepted participants also came from a diverse range of professional backgrounds.
-The majority of participants had a background in activist/movement building, followed closely by a background in research and academia, and then by a background in NGOs, both internationally and nationally focused.
+The majority of participants had a background in activist/movement building, followed closely by a background in research and academia, and then by a background in internationally focused NGOs.
 Participants could choose more than one answer when selecting their background.

 Before the course began, ICNC hosted two orientation webinars for course participants.
-Each orientation webinar contained survey questions asking participants what they hoped to gain from the course.
-In summary, participants indicated that they wanted to gain practical knowledge on how to organize civil resistance campaigns more effectively, as well as learning about general dynamics, concepts and cases of civil resistance.
-The participants also wanted to share their own on-the-ground experience with other learners.
+A total of 36 participants attended the webinars.
+Each orientation webinar contained survey questions asking about the participant’s experience and what they hoped to gain from the course.
+In summary, the majority of participants indicated that they had organized or participated in a CR campaign.
+The were excited about gaining theoretical knowledge about CR campaigns and gaining insights from other nonviolent campaigns.
+Participants wanted to listen with curiosity and share their on-the-ground experience with other learners.
+The participants also wanted to take their learnings from the course to organize CR campaigns and in training and coaching.
 Below are the results from the two sessions’ surveys combined.

 Course participants also had access to the ICNC Mobile App, available on iOS and Android.
 By using the app, participants could download the course content and access it offline when they were traveling or if they were in areas with low internet access.